ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 <br>

-Delong Chen is a Ph.D. candidate at the Hong Kong University of Science and Technology (HKUST), adviced by <a href="https://pascale.home.ece.ust.hk/about.html">Prof. Pascale Fung</a>.
-He is now at <a href="https://ai.meta.com/research/">Meta Fundamental AI Research (FAIR)</a> in Paris as a visiting researcher, working on the multimodal (vision-language) learning, world modeling, reasoning and planning, etc.
+Delong Chen (陈德龙) is a Ph.D. candidate at The Hong Kong University of Science and Technology (HKUST), adviced by <a href="https://pascale.home.ece.ust.hk/about.html">Prof. Pascale Fung</a>.
+He is now visiting Meta FAIR Paris.
+He received his B.Eng. degree in Computer Science in 2021 from Hohai University, where he was advised by <a href="https://multimodality.group/">Prof. Fan Liu</a>.
+He interned at MEGVII (Face++) Research and Xiaobing.AI (Microsoft Xiaoice) during 2021–2023.
 {style="text-align: justify;"}

-Prior to that, he received his B.Eng. degree in Computer Science in 2021 from Hohai University, where he was advised by <a href="https://multimodality.group/">Prof. Fan Liu</a>.
-He interned at <a href="https://en.megvii.com/megvii_research">MEGVII (Face++) Research</a> and <a href="https://xiaoice.com/">Xiaobing.AI</a> (Microsoft Xiaoice) during 2021–2023.
+His research interest includes vision-language learning, self-supervised learning, world models, reasoning and planning, etc.
 {style="text-align: justify;"}